 From Lancaster, he joined British Airways, where he formed a new department tasked with developing hi-tech solutions for the airline.
 His emphasis on innovation led to working with creativity guru Dr. Edward de Bono, and in 1994 he left BA to set up his own creativity consultancy, running courses on the development of ideas and the solution of business problems.
 His clients include the BBC, the Met Office, Sony, GlaxoSmithKline, the Treasury, Royal Bank of Scotland and many others.

 Brian has given sell-out lectures at the Royal Institution in London and has spoken at venues from Oxford and Cambridge Universities to Cheltenham Festival of Science.
 He has also contributed to radio and TV programmes, and is a popular speaker at schools.
-Most recently he appeared with the BBC's business editor, Robert Peston, teaching him quantum theory, took part in a feature on time travel to accompany the movie Looper and took part in the University Challenge Christmas Special.
-Brian has been a Fellow of the Royal Society of Arts, a Member of the Institute of Physics, and a Royal Literary Fund Fellow at Bristol University - he is also editor of the successful www.popularscience.co.uk book review site.
+He has appeared with the BBC's business editor, Robert Peston, teaching him quantum theory, took part in a feature on time travel to accompany the movie Looper and took part in the University Challenge Christmas Special.
+Most recently he appeared on Newsnight to discuss electric cars.
+Brian is a Royal Literary Fund Fellow at Bristol University - he is also editor of the successful www.popularscience.co.uk book review site.

 It has been pointed out that there isn't a complete bibliography of Brian's books - so for completists, here it is: